Khan/engblog/src/posts/tota11y.rst

 *A (very) early proof-of-concept for tota11y.*

-We ran with this core idea of "annotations" and expanded it, as you'll see, to include highlights, detailed error messages, suggestions for fixes, and more.
+We ran with this core idea of "annotations" and expanded it, as you'll see, to include detailed error messages, suggestions for fixes, and more.

 What can tota11y do
 ===================